Does the Bible say God is triune?

-Many Christian denominations teach the doctrine of the trinity.
-According to the Encyclopædia Britannica, the trinity is the Christian belief in “the unity of Father, Son, and Holy Spirit as three persons in one Godhead.”
+Most Christian denominations teach the Trinity Doctrine.
+According to the Encyclopædia Britannica, this is the Christian belief in “the unity of Father, Son, and Holy Spirit as three persons in one Godhead.”

-“You, whose name is Jehovah, you alone are the Most High over all the earth.”
+“Let them know that you, whose name is the LORD— that you alone are the Most High over all the earth.”

 Even Jesus, himself, commanded that God alone should be worshipped.